EDUCATIONUniversity of Virginia School of Law, J.D., 1997

 Lesley’s extensive trial experience has spanned her career.
 In October 2014, Lesley tried an internet privacy case against a Chinese-owned, California-based internet site, recovering 100 percent of economic damages and a $15 million punitive damages jury verdict, as well as significant injunctive relief.
 Her first trial was in 1998 before the Hon.
 Vaughn Walker on behalf of Amanda Buritica, a U.S. citizen born in Colombia who was unlawfully detained by U.S. Customs at San Francisco International Airport.
 The case resulted in the largest verdict at the time under the Federal Tort Claims Act.

 Lesley is committed to public service through volunteer efforts, and currently serves on the Advisory Council of the East Bay Community Law Center, as well as the Executive Committee of the Securities Section for the Bar Association of San Francisco.
 She is a past Co-Chair of Bay Area Lawyers for Individual Freedom, a past Co-Chair of the San Francisco LGBT Community Center, past National Chair of the National Center for Lesbian Rights, and past Vice-President and Director of the Board of the Frameline Film Festival.
 She has previously served on the boards of Women Lawyers of Alameda County, Equality California, the International Gay and Lesbian Human Rights Commission, and the Alice B. Toklas Democratic Club.
-She also is a member of the National Association of Public Pension Attorneys (NAPPA).
+She also is a member of Public Justice and of the National Association of Public Pension Attorneys (NAPPA).

 Lesley holds degrees from the University of Virginia and Harvard College.
 She studied political science at the University of Bonn (Germany), and attended high school at Haderslev Katedraleskole in Denmark.
 She speaks German and Danish.